-in reputational damage22 and the need to engage reputation-management firms; stock-price and earnings reductions;23 the need to hire forensic investigators; cyberinsurance premium increases;24 litigation costs,25 judgments, and civil penalties; ransomware payments;26 and lost business opportunities resulting from emergency reallocation of internal resources to deal with cybersecurity incidents.27 A recent benchmark study supports these conclusions, finding that the benefits that accrue to businesses as a result of their investing in privacy include being less likely to have experienced a data breach, having fewer records impacted when they did experience a breach, and having lower overall costs associated with breaches.28
+and earnings reductions; the need to hire forensic investigators; cyberinsurance premium increases; litigation costs, judgments, and civil penalties; ransomware payments; and lost business opportunities resulting from emergency reallocation of internal resources to deal with cybersecurity incidents.
+A recent benchmark study supports these conclusions, finding that the benefits that accrue to businesses as a result of their investing in privacy include being less likely to have experienced a data breach, having fewer records impacted when they did experience a breach, and having lower overall costs associated with breaches.